 Although Bangkok still holds the most market share, increasing urbanization in tier 2 cities should impact the construction landscape in the long run.

 Bangkok’s city center is gradually expanding, following major infrastructure developments such as the prolongation of public transportation lines to vicinities outside of the capital.
-The areas which concentrate the most factories tend to become residential and
+The areas which concentrate the most factories tend to become residential and commercial hubs.

 In the East, construction activities are mainly driven by the industrial estates that have attracted industries wanting to benefit from the Board of Investments’ (BOI) support.